androidx/androidx/docs/api_guidelines/dependencies.md

 }
 ```

-### System health {#dependencies-health}
+### Dependency considerations {#dependencies-health}

 Generally, Jetpack libraries should avoid dependencies that negatively impact
 developers without providing substantial benefit.
 Libraries should consider the
-system health implications of their dependencies, including:
+implications of their dependencies, including:

 -   Large dependencies where only a small portion is needed (e.g. APK bloat)
 -   Dependencies that slow down build times through annotation processing or
     compiler overhead
+-   Dependencies which do not maintain binary compatibility and conflict with
+    semantic versioning guarantees
+-   Dependencies that are intended for server environments and don't interact
+    well with the Android build toolchain (e.g. R8) or runtime (e.g. ART)

 #### Kotlin {#dependencies-kotlin}